|

 portion continues to cause high resistance and the battery runs much hotter

-Industrial batteries are typically designed to last
+Industrial batteries are typically

-at least 1,500 charge cycles, over a five to fifteen year
+designed to last at least 1,500 charge cycles, over

-period.
-Each time you charge a battery, regardless of how long, it
+a five to fifteen year period.
+Each time you charge a battery, regardless of

-constitutes one cycle. ·
+how long, it constitutes one cycle. ·

-Consistently charging a battery twice per day, during
+Consistently charging a battery

-lunch breaks for example, is known as Opportunity Charging, and
+twice per day, during lunch breaks for example, is known as Opportunity

-reduces the useful life of a battery by 50%. ·
+Charging, and reduces the useful life of a battery by 50%. ·

-The additional heat generated by opportunity charging a
+The additional heat generated by opportunity

-ineffective and costly. ·
+completely ineffective and costly. ·

-Routinely charging the battery before it is 80% discharged is another common form of over
+before it is 80% discharged is another common form of over

 charging.
 For example, if you only use the battery a few hours a day, it’s